Decrypted-X/dcx-shulker-limiter-plugin/README.md

 ## Permission Nodes
 Permission nodes can be used to change the shulker box limits.
 If a permission node is not defined, the default value is defined in the config file.
+The permission node with the highest value set for a player will be the permission node used if there are multiple definitions of the same permission node.

 ### Supported Nodes
 Replace the `#` with the actual number of shulker boxes you want to set as the limit.
 A negative